jdoleary/Spellmasons/docs/TasksCurrent.md

     - can't drag spell from book to toolbar if it's already in toolbar
 - Pack 6
     - Standalone Server
+        - Decouple the various layers (data: underworld; networking: pie; visual: Pixi / DOM; audio)
+            - Then improve syncing strategy between the data layer and the visual layer.
+This will be useful for network syncs, saves and loads, standalone headless server.
+                - It should also solve the disappearing subsprite bug and the wizard robes changing color bug.
+            - In order to decouple, each should have imports only in one file that can be dependency injected.
+So ALL pie stuff goes through the networking layer, all DOM stuff goes through the UI layer, all PIXI (including PixiUtils which is how a lot of the files interact with PIXI) stuff goes through the pixi layer.
+This should make it easy to make a headless server or make tests that use a data-only underworld
 - Pack 7
     - Unit Crowding